-The various methods used by Plano, TX dentist, Dr. Jacob Grapevine include a dental bridge, a partial denture, full denture, or a restoration secured by dental implant(s).
-Dental implants are the most permanent option that will deliver a better quality of life and will also support your long-term wellbeing.
+The various methods used by our dentist in Plano, TX include a dental bridge, a partial denture, full denture, or a restoration secured by the dental implant(s).
+Dental implants are the most permanent option that will deliver a better quality of life and will also support your long-term well-being.

 The Cost of Dental Implants